Rustic Strawberry Peach Galette

 - additional sugar for sprinkling

-- For the crust: In a medium bowl, whisk the flour, sugar, and salt together in a medium bowl.
+- Make the crust: Whisk the flour, sugar, and salt together in a medium bowl.
 Using a pastry cutter (or your hands), cut in the butter until the mixture resembles coarse, pea-sized crumbs.
 Add 1/4 cup of ice water, stirring with a fork until the flour is moistened.
 Add up to 2 more Tablespoons of ice water if the dough seems dry.
 Gently knead the dough a few times in the bowl until it all comes together.
 Shape the dough into a ball and flatten it into a thick disk, as pictured above.
 Wrap it in plastic wrap and refrigerate it for at least 1 hour.

-- Preheat oven to 425F degrees.
+- Preheat oven to 425°F (190°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - On a lightly floured surface, roll the dough into a 12-inch circle.
 Trim the rim of the circle to make a clean cut if desired.
 Transfer dough to the prepared baking sheet.